The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 Overview of Anthurium Cutucuense

-Did you know most cutucuense found in the market was initially shipped from its native region, making it an endangered plant species in Ecuador?
+Did you know most cutucuense in the market was initially shipped from its native region, making it an endangered plant species in Ecuador?

 Therefore, you should only buy a propagated plant from a sustainably grown nursery as a responsible grower.